-Retailing Management
+Retailing Management half unit

-Prerequisite: BUSI 2230 Fundamental principles and policy considerations for the successful management of modern-day retailing organizations.
+Fundamental principles and policy considerations for the successful management of modern-day retailing organizations.
 Emphasis is placed on aspects of retailing geography, merchandising and pricing.
 Lectures and case studies.

-Advertising: Theory and Practice Prerequisite: BUSI 2230
+Advertising: Theory and Practice half unit

 The role of advertising in the marketing process is examined for ways in which it can be profitably employed.
 Topics include: advertising in the market mix, consumer demand, layout and design, media and advertising management.
 Lectures and case studies.